 Additive Friction Stir

 Additive Friction Stir (AFS) is a solid-state thermo-mechanical process for deposition of metal or metal matrix composites (MMCs) used for a variety of manufacturing and repair applications.
 Due to its additive nature, AFS can be used for coating, repair, or additive manufacturing of similar or dissimilar materials.
 The process principle is simple and similar to friction stir welding/processing, with the exception of the use of filler material.
-Filler materials in the form of solid or powder is fed through a rotating tool and deposited on a substrate.
+Filler material in the form of solid or powder is fed through a rotating tool and deposited on a substrate.
 The filler metal is forced to flow between the rotating AFS tool and the substrate, whereby the filler materials undergoes severe plastic deformation, dynamic recrystallization, consolidation (if powder), and deposition.

 Various metal deposition processes have been used for additive manufacturing of metals over the past decade.
 Nonetheless, there is a need for an economically viable additive manufacturing process that can offer better mechanical properties and faster deposition.
 Additive friction stir (AFS) is one such process wherein a wide range of solid or powder metals is deposited in solid-state.